 In stage 4 kidney disease, you will likely see a kidney specialist (nephrologist) frequently to monitor your condition.
 The American Kidney Fund recommends a visit every three months.

 To check kidney function and monitor the progression of the disease, a doctor

 Your doctor will likely review your:

 - current medications

 Slowing the progression

-There’s no cure, but there are steps that can slow progression.
+There’s no cure for stage 4 kidney disease, but there are therapies that can help slow its progression.
 This means monitoring and managing conditions such as:

 - bone disease